tran13-vincent/QBUS3830-group-3/Meeting-minutes.md

 ### Tasks to complete by next meeting

-- Finish writing up the dicussion and results sections
+- Finish writing up the dicussion and results sections (by 23/11/20)

 ## Meeting 05 - Finishing up writing the report